How the coronavirus has hit global sport - RFI

 RUGBY UNION

--- The Six Nations match between Italy and England in Rome on March 14 as well as Saturday's Ireland v Italy duel in Dublin were cancelled.
+-- The Six Nations match between Italy and England in Rome on March 14 as well as the Ireland v Italy duel in Dublin on March 7 cancelled.

 -- Scotland's women's Six Nations match against France was postponed after a Scottish player tested positive for the coronavirus.